California coast and offshore islands, latitude 20 – 40 degrees (Canadian border to Mexico). The Japanese sea lion may actually be the same species.

 - Also, their hind flippers are less modified for swimming, allowing these animals much ore agility on land.

 - The sea lion’s hind flippers can rotate forward enabling it to “run” and even jump.
-(It is the “seal” used in circuses and aquariums to entertain by its ball-balancing ability, ladder-climbing, etc.).
+(It is the “seal” seen in aquariums using its ball-balancing ability, ladder-climbing, etc.).

-- There are 5 species of sea lion, characterized by short, coarse hair with no distinct undercoat.
+- There are five species of sea lion, characterized by short, coarse hair with no distinct undercoat.

 - The California sea lion is the only sea lion with no mane, but it does make a roaring sound.